 There are four main processes to remove caffeine.
 Each of them works differently and produce a different final effect, including flavor.
 The downside is that tea manufacturers don’t have to state which method of decaffeination they use.
 But it is good to know, given you can always inquire with the specific company and get more information, or look for tea sellers that are transparent about their decaffeination methods so you can be more educated about exactly what health benefits or concerns you could be exposing yourself to.
 Here is what you have to know about each:

 - Carbon Dioxide: This is the most popular and most natural method of decaffeination.
 “This method is the only method approved for organic teas because it doesn’t use any chemicals,” says Boyd.
-It involves the tea leaves with liquid carbon dioxide undergoing high pressure and temperature until the carbon dioxide turns into a solvent that attracts the small caffeine molecules from the leaves and leaves the larger flavor molecules behind.
+It involves mixing the tea leaves with liquid carbon dioxide undergoing high pressure and temperature until the carbon dioxide turns into a solvent that attracts the small caffeine molecules from the leaves and leaves the larger flavor molecules behind.
 One of the biggest benefits of this method is that it does the best job at preserving the flavor, composition — and therefore, health benefits — of the tea leaves.

 - Ethyl Acetate: This is usually hailed as the most natural process of decaffeination because ethyl acetate occurs naturally in tea leaves.
 However, this process also alters the flavor profile of the tea the most.
-Tea leaves are soaked in the chemical solvent to remove the caffeine, but then it is nearly impossible to remove the chemical from the tea leaves, resulting in the tea has a slightly bitter taste.
+Tea leaves are soaked in the chemical solvent to remove the caffeine, but then it is nearly impossible to remove the chemical from the tea leaves, resulting in a tea that has a slightly bitter taste.
 Additionally, this process also alters the antioxidant molecules in the tea, making it so its health benefits — removing free radicals from the body — are less potent.

 - Methylene Chloride: The process is similar to that of ethyl acetate, where the tea leaves are soaked in methylene chloride and then sifted.
 It does a better job at keeping the tea’s flavor profile, but this method is perhaps the most controversial of the four since methylene chloride is widely considered unsafe for consumption — it has been linked to cancer and birth defects.
 The FDA regulates this method.